|Nutritional Guidelines (per serving)|

 - 2 ounces Irish whiskey

-- 6 ounces tonic water (approximately)
+- 6 ounces tonic water (or enough to fill the glass)

 - Garnish: lemon twist